charleprr/minigames/README.md

 ## Contribute
 I would greatly appreciate stars, issues, forks and pull requests.

-To add a new game, you just have to add a new javascript file in the `games` folders, it will automatically be added to the bot commands.<br/>
+Feel free to look at `games/math.js` as a game example to add your own games!<br/>
-Feel free to look at `games/math.js` as a game example to add your own games!
+To add a new game, you just have to add a new javascript file in the `games` folders, it will automatically be added to the bot commands.

 ## License
 Minigames is released under the MIT license.